wso2/docs-mi/en/docs/reference/connectors/amazonlambda-connector/amazonlambda-connector-example.md

 3. Navigate to **MI Project Explorer** > **APIs** and click on the **+** sign next to APIs to open the **Synapse API Artifact** creation form.

-4. Specify the API name as `createFunction` and API context as `/createFunction`.
+4. Specify the API name as `createFunction` and the API context as `/createFunction`.
 You can go to the XML configuration of the API (source view) and copy the following configuration.

     ```
     <?xml version="1.0" encoding="UTF-8"?>